Manage Windows as a service using Configuration Manager

 - WSUS 10.0.17763, a role in Windows Server 2019

 Enable heartbeat discovery.
-The data displayed in the Windows 10 servicing dashboard is found by using discovery.
-For more information, see Configure Heartbeat Discovery.
+The data that the Windows servicing dashboard displays comes from discovery.
+For more information, see Configure heartbeat discovery.

-The following Windows 10 channel and build information is discovered and stored in the following attributes on Windows 10 devices:
+The following Windows channel and build information is discovered and stored in the following attributes:

 - Don't defer upgrades (